PRESENTING A GORGEOUS 15th Century Gilt-Copper Kirtimukha Repousse Plaque.

 Sotheby’s operate a twice yearly auction of Southeast Asian Art & Antiquities in New York in the months of March and September.

-The sculpture is: “Repousse in relief on gilted copper, with Garuda as the central motif with wings folded behind and hands forward with his index fingers pointing downwards.
+The sculpture is: “Repousse in relief on gilded copper.
+It depicts Kirtimukha, depicted supporting a Shivalingam and holding the vegetation he is devouring.
 Heavily bejeweled headdress and necklace, perched on a bracket with clear plastic plinth. “

 Height 10 in.